Troplo/Colubrina/README.md

 ![Wakatime](https://wakatime.troplo.com/api/badge/Troplo/interval:any/project:Colubrina?label=wakatime)

+You can try a public instance of Colubrina at [colubrina.troplo.com](https://colubrina.troplo.com/).

 This is currently beta software, and may not work as expected.
 Please file an issue if you encounter any.

 Colubrina is a simple self-hostable chatting platform written in Vue, and Vuetify for the frontend, and Node.js, Sequelize and Socket.io for the backend.